 Jack Stevenson Contributing Columnist

-Jack Stevenson is retired and served two years in Vietnam as an infantry officer, retired from military service and worked three years as a U.S. Civil Service employee.
+Jack Stevenson is now retired.
+He served two years in Vietnam as an infantry officer, retired from military service, and worked three years as a U.S. Civil Service employee.
 He also worked in Egypt as an employee of the former Radio Corporation of America (RCA).